 • Holmes Run: Friends of Luria Park help monitor the trash from both single-family homes and a nearby school.
 The Soil and Water Conservation District and local school children keep it clean!

-The Initiative has since evolved to capture even more descriptive data on litter in Fairfax County streams through its formal partnership with the Department of Public Works and Environmental Services (DPWES).
+The Clean Streams Program has since evolved to capture even more descriptive data on litter in Fairfax County streams through a formal partnership with the Department of Public Works and Environmental Services (DPWES) Stormwater Planning Division.
 Specifically, the program works to fulfill a piece of the County’s MS4 (Municipal Separate Storm Sewer System) five-year permit.
 This permit pertains to untreated water that is runoff into streams due to rainstorms, not from wastewater pipes or treatment plants (for more information about the MS4 permit in Fairfax County, visit Public Works site).
 Through this collaboration, the Clean Streams Initiative has generated robust database of litter collection, characterization, and change over time at five sites across the County for nearly a decade, supporting the educational, outreach, and advocacy work that Clean Fairfax does.

-Read on about our collaboration with the DPWES below.
+Read on about our collaboration with DPWES below.

 July, 2016